clairefreehafer/webbed-site-nextjs/README.md

 # my website

-here lies the source code for v2.1 of my website, aka the [next.js](https://nextjs.org) (simplified) edition.
+here lies the source code for v2.1 of my website, aka the [next.js](https://nextjs.org) (simplified\*) edition.

+\*"simplified" because i am not building my own database and implementing an interface for it!

 ## credits